Does Low Testosterone Cause Hair Loss?

 Does testosterone replacement cause hair loss?

-Testosterone replacement therapy is designed to raise testosterone levels in patients with Low T, restoring normal testosterone levels, which fall in the 300-1,000 nanogram per deciliter of blood range.
+Testosterone replacement therapy is designed to raise testosterone levels in patients with Low T to normal blood levels.
 Some patients worry that increased levels of testosterone in the body can contribute to hair loss and male pattern baldness.
 However, that is not necessarily true.
 Hair loss occurs when the hair follicles become thinner and weaker, eventually entering a permanent resting phase and causing the hair to fall out.
-When androgen levels increase in the body, the production of DHT in the 5-alpha reductase enzyme rises, which can be a risk factor for patients genetically susceptible to hair loss.
+When androgen levels increase in the body, the production of DHT by the 5-alpha reductase enzyme rises, which can be a risk factor for patients genetically susceptible to hair loss.
 The DHT binds to the hair follicle, causing them to weaken and accelerating the hair-thinning process.
+However, the sensitivity of the hair follicles to DHT is not caused by testosterone or DHT but by genetics.
 As such, increasing testosterone levels in the body does not cause hair loss, but it can accelerate the process already in motion.

 Do testosterone supplements cause hair loss?